- Monthly Theme: Erotic Thrillers

 Kristine: I don’t want to answer that.

-Sean: I honestly believe that Hitchcock believes it is true.
-Like, a metaphysical truth.
-And I think he respects it but also wants to pat its head and say, “Good doggie, now go lie down.”
+Sean: I believe that Hitchcock believed it.
+That to him, it was a metaphysical truth that he respected, but also wanted to pat on the head and say, “Good doggie, now go lie down.”

 Sean: Very well said.
 Yeah, you just nailed that.
 Somewhere Simone de Beauvoir is pouring one out for you.